What Is Satanism? A Complete Guide to Types, Beliefs & History

 Satan becomes established in Christian communities as a rebellious angel and chief of demons.
 The concept of an adversarial figure opposing God develops from earlier Jewish traditions.

-Medieval Accusations
+Medieval Accusations of Satanic Worship

 Knights Templar Trials